$ export ROSA_CLUSTER_NAME=$(oc get infrastructure cluster -o=jsonpath="{.status.infrastructureName}" | sed 's/-[a-z0-9]\{5\}$//')

 demo-egress-pod 10.10.100.254 ip-10-10-156-122.ec2.internal 10.10.150.254

-To test the rule, we will create a service which is locked down only to the egress IP addresses in which we have specified.
-This will simulate an external service which is expecting a small subset of IP addresses.
+To test the egress IP rule, create a service that is restricted to the egress IP addresses which we have specified.
+This simulates an external service that is expecting a small subset of IP addresses.

 $ oc -n default run demo-service --image=gcr.io/google_containers/echoserver:1.4